JustinApplegate/port-scanner/README.md

 `make clean`

 ## Scan all ports
-This option scans all TCP ports from 1-65000.
+This option scans all TCP ports from 1-65535.
 All successful connections are pushed into a vector, where all the results are printed at the END of the scan.
-This scan takes approximately 2 minutes.
+This scan takes approximately 3 minutes.

 ## Scan a specific port
 After choosing this option, you will specify a specific port number, and the terminal will take up to 2 seconds to output the response.

 ## Scan all common ports
 There is a list of 328 ports in the function ScanCommonPorts that are commonly used.
 The service they are used for is listed in a short comment on the same line as the port number.
-This scan takes approximately 10 seconds to run.
+This scan takes approximately 2 seconds to run.

+## How it works
+This port scanner uses multithreading and uses approximately 1000 ports at a time to test the connection to the desired port.
+The timeout is set to 2 seconds.